5 Foolproof Herbs You Can Grow Indoors on Your Windowsill

 Over time, growing your herbs can save you money.
 Fresh herbs in grocery stores can be expensive and may go to waste if not used quickly.
 With an indoor herb garden, you harvest only what you need.

 Additionally, home-grown herbs are more likely to be organic, free from harmful pesticides and fertilizers.
-Moreover, herbs like basil, mint, and oregano have proven health benefits ranging from anti-inflammatory properties to digestive aids.
+Moreover, herbs like basil, mint, and oregano may offer health benefits ranging from anti-inflammatory properties to digestive aids.

 Having an herb garden in your kitchen or living room provides unparalleled convenience.
 Unlike outdoor gardens, indoor herb gardens aren’t subject to seasons so you can enjoy a year-round supply of your favorite herbs.